mattermost/mattermost-handbook-1/source/guides/procurement.md

 6. IT Admin provides an admin account to budget owner

 DO NOT have vendor send e-sign to CEO.
 E-sign requests from vendors get routed to trash.

+## Request for Proposals (RFP) Process

+Any purchase over $100,000 USD in product or services should go through an RFP process and recieve at least three quotations before making a decision.

+1. Write a paragraph on what you need.
+2. Send the paragraph to at least three vendors who provide services, and obtain proposals and quotations
+3. Choose the best vendor based on anticipated quality and price